Ohio • 2026 Tax Year • Updated March 1, 2026

 Ohio Child Care Program FAQ

 Child Care Cred is Ohio's new cost-sharing program (NOT a tax credit).
 The cost is split 40% Employer, 40% Employee, 20% State.
-It's administered by the Ohio Department of Children and Youth (DCY) with $10 million in funding for 2026.
+It's administered by the Ohio Department of Children and Youth (DCY) with $10 million in pilot funding through June 30, 2026.

 You can claim the Federal 45F credit (40-50%) on your 40% employer contribution.
 This means your net cost drops to roughly 20-24% of the total child care cost while providing a 100% benefit to employees!

-Fifth Third Bank provides a dedicated concierge service to expecting and new mothers, helping with finding licensed child care, vetting nannies, scheduling appointments, and more.
-They reported a 25% increase in retention of women returning from maternity leave.
+Fifth Third Bank provides a dedicated concierge service to expecting and new mothers, helping with finding qualified child care, vetting nannies, scheduling appointments, and more.
+Longitudinal data shows women who use the concierge are nearly 40% more likely to remain at the bank six months after returning from leave.

 No!
 Child Care Cred is a cost-sharing grant, not a tax credit.
 You won't find a tax form for this.
 It's administered by the Ohio Department of Children and Youth (DCY).
 The state pays 20% of child care costs directly.